PaulieB14/substreams-contract-reviewer/GITHUB_ACTIONS.md

 The GitHub Actions workflow (`.github/workflows/substreams.yml`) does the following:

 1. **Builds the Substreams WASM Module**: Compiles your Rust code to WebAssembly
-2. **Runs the Substreams using Docker**: Uses the official StreamingFast Docker image to run Substreams
+2. **Installs the Substreams CLI**: Downloads and installs the Substreams CLI directly
+3. **Runs the Substreams**: Processes Ethereum contract data using your API key
-3. **Processes the Output**: Formats the data using jq
+4. **Processes the Output**: Formats the data using jq with error handling
-4. **Saves the Results**: Stores the output in the 'results' directory with a timestamp
+5. **Saves the Results**: Stores the output in the 'results' directory with a timestamp
-5. **Commits and Pushes**: Automatically commits the results back to your repository
+6. **Commits and Pushes**: Automatically commits the results back to your repository

 ## Scheduled Runs